Facts about Rhinos. 17 things to know about their horns, thick skin, social habits & more.

 While the rhino's horn is highly sought after by poachers who supply the illegal black market in wildlife, the horn is made up of the same components as human hair or fingernails.

-5. How Thick Is A Rhino's Skin?
+5. A Rhino's Thick Skin

 Besides having thick skin, the rhino's skin is very sensitive - just the same way as the elephant's skin.

-6. What's The Difference Between Black & White Rhino
+6. Difference Between Black & White Rhino

 Image